 Hiking Mount Wilson Observatory Trail Via Chantry Flat

 The hike up into Mount Wilson is a beautiful trail approximately 13.1 miles in length.
 The Mount Wilson Observatory trail can take anywhere from 5-8 hours depending on your skill level.
 The hike starts out at Chantry Flat Recreation area in Sierra Madre, California.
 The hike then takes you through the Angeles National Forest up an elevation gain of about 4,373 feet to a total elevation of 5,784 feet.
-The view from the top of Mount Wilson looks down on the greater Los Angeles area.
-While looking down on the greater Los Angeles area or nearby peaks of the Angeles National Forest are several great spots to sit down and enjoy a nice picnic.
-It’s also nice to sit up there and think about how people can drive to the same spot that you just hiked up.
-But, where is the challenge in that?
+The view from the top of Mount Wilson looks down on the greater Los Angeles area as well as other peaks in the Angeles National Forest.
+There are several great spots to sit down and enjoy a picnic at the top.

 Do you have any updates to the hiking trail or want to share your hike/pictures?
 Please leave a comment below.